 Vitamin D is known as the sunshine vitamin, and occurs naturally in a few foods, including fish such as salmon and sardines, fish liver oils, egg yolks and in fortified dairy and grain products.
 Although it is difficult to get enough Vitamin D from diet alone.

-But how do you know if you have a Vitamin D Deficiency?
+How would you know if you have Vitamin D Deficiency?

-The recommended daily maintenance intake is 400IU daily (or 10mcg) as outlined in the NICE (National Institute for Health and Care Excellence) guidance.
+The recommended daily maintenance intake is between 400IU & 2,000IU daily as outlined in the NICE (National Institute for Health and Care Excellence) guidance.

 Symptoms of a lack of Vitamin D